Fantom-foundation/Aida/README.md

  - `--prime-seed` set seed for randomizing priming.
  - `--prime-threshold` set number of accounts written to stateDB before applying pending state updates.
  - `--profile` records and displays summary information on operation performance
+ - `--skip-priming` if set, priming will be skipped and no data will be preloaded in the stateDB
  - `--substatedir` sets directory containing substate database.
 Default: `./substate.fantom`
  - `--tracedir` sets trace file directory.
 Default: `./`
  - `--trace-debug` print replayed operations.